In these lessons, we will learn how to

 Problem: How many square feet of metal are used to make the can?

-Problem: Find the surface area of a paint can
+Problem: Find the surface area of a cylinder without the lid.

 Problem: The production team has designed this soda can.
 Determine the amount of aluminum sheet needed to form the can and the amount of soda it will hold.